-Figure 6.24, "Temporal input and output files for mobile sources" [304] shows the input and output files for the Temporal program for mobile sources.
+Figure 6.24, "Temporal input and output files for mobile sources" [295] shows the input and output files for the Temporal program for mobile sources.
 The input files include the country, state, and county codes file (COSTCY), the holidays file (HOLIDAYS), the optional process date file (PROCDATES) and, if activity data are used, the inventory data table (INVTABLE).
 Temporal also uses the inventory file output from Smkinven (MOBL), the temporal profiles file (MTPRO), and the temporal cross-reference file (MTREF).
-For mobile sources, Temporal reads the mobile codes file (MCODES).